 When cherry blossoms erupted I knew it was time for a pink suit.
-This was an incredibly challenging self portrait triggered via a new laser trigger I purchased that didn’t work nearly as well as I had hoped.
+This was an incredibly challenging self portrait because the new laser trigger I setup didn’t work nearly as well as I had hoped.

 Brandon and I exploring Bohol in the Philippines on Honda 200 XRs.

 The Hyosung RX125 was fun in the mountains but it just lacked the power, engineering and reliability I needed to take on more challenging rides and improve my skills.
-Enter my 7th bike, a used 2007 Honda CR125 and MY FIRST TWO STROKE!!!
-I had always wanted to try one and it was every bit as OFF/ON as I had read.
-What an incredible feeling it was to go from riding a bike that felt like an old sofa to a finely tuned racing machine.
+Enter my seventh bike, a used 2007 Honda CR125 and MY FIRST TWO STROKE!!!
+I had always wanted to try a two stroke and it was every bit as OFF/ON as I had read.
+What an incredible feeling it was to go from riding a bike that felt like an old sofa to this finely tuned racing machine.